Conquest of Mecca: Background

-This behaviour by the Quraysh was a clear breach of the Treaty of Hudaibiyyah and a hostile act against the Muslim allies, the Banu Khuza'ah.
+This behaviour by the Quraysh was a clear breach of the Treaty of Hudaybiyyah and a hostile act against the Muslim allies, the Banu Khuza'ah.
 Realizing the gravity of the situation and the potential consequences, the Quraysh immediately called for an emergency meeting and elected to send their leader, Abu Sufyan ibn Harb, to Medina for the renegotiation of the treaty.

 Following the incident, Abu Sufyan ibn Harb journeyed to Medina with the intention of renegotiating the Truce.
 He made a direct visit to the residence of his daughter Umm Habiba, who was also the wife of Muhammad.
 Upon entering the house, Abu Sufyan attempted to take a seat on the carpet of Muhammad.
 However, his daughter, Umm Habiba, promptly folded it.
 "My daughter," Abu Sufyan stated, "I hardly knew if you think the carpet is too good for me or that I am too good for the carpet."
 Umm Habiba responded, "It is the Messenger of Allah's carpet, and you are an unclean polytheist."

 Abu Sufyan ibn Harb sought an audience with Muhammad.
 However, the latter was aware of his tricks and did not provide him with any assurance.
 He then approached Abu Bakr but was similarly rebuffed.
 He attempted to solicit the intervention of 'Umar but was met with a flat refusal.
 Finally, he turned to 'Ali bin Abi Talib, pleading with him in the humblest manner and subtly hinting at the potential for domination over all the Arabs if he were to intercede for the renewal of the treaty.
 However, 'Ali also expressed his inability to assist him.

 Abu Sufyan ibn Harb returned to Mecca in a state of disappointment and despair.
 He reported his encounters with his daughter, Abu Bakr, 'Umar, and 'Ali, as well as Muhammad's lack of response to his pleas, to the Quraysh.
 The Quraysh were disheartened but did not anticipate immediate danger.